 Previously, the Agency had a specific Quality Division headed by the Deputy Commissioner and Associate Medical Director.
 The Division is now led by a Health Systems Director.
 The Agency has renamed its Networks and Quality Assurance Division to Networks Division.
 By combining the responsibilities of monitoring and reporting of the various programs, waiver-specific quality initiatives and the quality of services provided by Medicaid, the Agency will be able to respond to all inquiries more efficiently by sister state agencies, the Alabama Legislature, and CMS.
+The Division will coordinate all quality and reporting activities for the managed care programs, the Maternity Program, Home and Community-Based Services and other long-term care programs.
 Additionally, the Division will oversee contracted quality activities including annual Consumer Assessment of Healthcare Providers and Systems (CAHPS) surveys and External Quality Review Organization (EQRO) activities.
 The ACHN Program is principally a quality program built on a care coordination infrastructure.
 The Networks Division is tasked with the day-to-day oversight and monitoring of the ACHNs.
 Health Systems Manager(s) are assigned region(s) to supervise while also providing technical assistance for a particular subject matter area to all ACHNs.
-The

-Division provides oversight and guidance for the ACHN Quality Program including Quality Measures, QIPs, and Quality Plan.
+The Division provides oversight and guidance for the ACHN Quality Program including Quality Measures, QIPs, and Quality Plan.